Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only

-Given a model with sufficient atomic skills (\sftatomic), is RL strictly necessary to synthesize them?
-We compare three training strategies using the same 12.8k \comp samples: SFT, LoRA (rank=256), and RL.

-Figure \ref{fig:training_strategy} shows that all training strategies can significantly improve the performance of the model with sufficient atomic skills, demonstrating its strong potential for generalization.
-However, it reveals a dichotomy between memorization and generalization.
-While further SFT (blue bar) yields the highest performance on I.I.D. (indicating strong memorization of seen patterns), it significantly lags behind RL (green bar) in the {Zero-shot} setting.
-RL outperforms both SFT and LoRA in unseen relational combinations, confirming that while SFT is superior for pattern matching, \textbf{RL is uniquely necessary to incentivize the active composition of skills required for out-of-distribution reasoning}.
+Given sufficient atomic skills (\sftatomic), we now ask \textbf{whether RL uniquely is needed, or whether further SFT would suffice.} We compare training strategies (SFT, LoRA [rank=256], and RL) using identical \comp samples (Figure \ref{fig:training_strategy}).
+A clear dichotomy emerges between memorization and generalization: further SFT (blue) yields the highest IID performance (indicating memorization of seen patterns) but severely lags in {Zero-shot}, while RL (green) more than doubles SFT/LoRA performance on unseen combinations.
+While SFT excels at pattern matching, \textbf{RL is uniquely necessary to incentivize the active composition of skills required for OOD reasoning.}